IBM/microservices-traffic-management-using-istio/README.md

 ![access-control](images/access.png)

-## 5. Telemetry data aggregation - Collect metrics, logs and trace spans
+## 5. Telemetry data aggregation using Istio Mixer - Collect metrics, logs and trace spans

 ### 5.1 Collect metrics and logs using Prometheus and Grafana